NLog/NLog.github.io/_posts/2015-06-30-extending-nlog-is-easy.md

 ###Do I really need to create a separate DLL?
 Not really.
 You can register your target programmatically.
 Just be sure to do it at the very beginning of your program before any log messages are written.
-It should be possible to reference your EXE using the `<extensions />` clause.
 {% highlight csharp %}
 static void Main(string[] args)
 {
+    //layout renderer
+    ConfigurationItemFactory.Default.LayoutRenderers
+          .RegisterDefinition("hello-universe", typeof(MyNamespace.HellouniverseLayoutRenderer ));

     //target
     ConfigurationItemFactory.Default.Targets
           .RegisterDefinition("MyFirst", typeof(MyNamespace.MyFirstTarget));

-    //layout renderer
-    ConfigurationItemFactory.Default.LayoutRenderers
-          .RegisterDefinition("hello-universe", typeof(MyNamespace.HellouniverseLayoutRenderer ));

     // start logging here
 }